 WordPress – Free

 WordPress is the platform that powers the great majority of blogs on the internet today.
 You can download the WordPress software for free from wordpress.org and install it onto your server.
+The option is also there to create a site using the WordPress.com platform.
 Another option is to sign up for web hosting through a service like HostGator, which offers one click WordPress installation.
 Wordpress is free and you will never have to pay to download it or any associated software updates.

 Blogging Bonus Materials